Prabesh01/Discord-bots/README.md

-_In the script, text files are used to store and process channel IDs and webhook URLs to use as less resource as possible because I was using free tier of EC2 instance of AWS.
+_In the script, text files are used to store and process channel IDs and URLs to use as less resource as possible because I was using free tier of EC2 instance of AWS.
 It is strongly recommended to store and process these data using some database managers like panda or something else_

-## __routiney.py + hook.py + .env__
+## __routiney.py + hook.py + .env__ (Scrape fb page and send discord message for every new post by a page)

 - routiney.py: Keeps the bot online 24/7, replies to pre-defined commands, subscribes and unsubscribe channels.
 Preferred to keep this script running in background.
 - hook.py: scrape latest posts from the facebook page and send to the wehooks collected by routiney.py.
 Preferred to keep this script in cron job to run in every x minutes.